NoahCardoza/CaptchaHarvester/README.md

 ## note

-At the moment this project can be used for Google's V2 ReCaptchas and hCaptchas.
+At the moment this project can be used for Google's V2 and V3 ReCaptchas and hCaptchas.

 ## setup